Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 WHERE gender = 'F'
 ```

-- The result table contains a single row:
+- The `SUM` aggregate function operates on all the target table rows, leaving the result table with a single row:

 | sum_of_salaries |
 | --------------- |